hungovercoders/template.azure.terraform/README.md

 I recommend reading further the [microsoft documentation](https://learn.microsoft.com/en-us/azure/developer/terraform/azure-export-for-terraform/export-terraform-overview) and the github [repo](https://github.com/Azure/aztfexport) for the tool to understand how to use it further and for any updates.

+## Remove Images and Insert Template README File

+Once you are happy that everything is working as expected you will want to replace the README content with more pertinent details to your codebase.

+1. Remove the images directory.

+2. Replace the README information with that in [README-TEMPLATE.md](README-TEMPLATE.md)

+3. Amend the README title and details as neccessary.

+4. Remove the README-TEMPLATE.md file.

 ## FAQs

 ### How do I test from my dev environment before committing to the pipeline?